dylan-chong/itunes-applescripts/README.md

 Feel free to request some new scripts ideas (just create an issue).

 Feel free to use and modify yourself!
-Just keep them free to use.<br> but **be careful - please backup your iTunes library before using**
+Just keep them free to use.

+**Be careful - please backup your iTunes library before using**

 ## How to install ##